SJMdev/ECS2/README.md

 # What are we currently doing?
+I fixed the projection matrix.
+The problem with openGL being column major still exists though. hmm.
+Maybe I want to rewrite the class.

+Furthermore, I don't properly understand near/far plane as of now.
+What we need to remember is that both of these should be positive (as the openGL perspective projection matrix is sign-flipped (as we are looking in negative Z direction for x/y alignment). sigh.

 I found some problems w.r.t openGL being  column-major. it explains a lot that I had trouble simply translating the cat.
 I should first figure this out, and then continue from there.
 I am as of now unsure whether or not the perspective projection works.